 1. Identify Your Strengths

-One of the main causes of burnout is doing things you may not be good at, don't have the straights or skills for, or that you just don't have any passion for.
+One of the main causes of being burned out is doing things you may not be good at, don’t have the straights or skills for, or that you just don’t have any passion for.
 According to a study by Gallup, employees are 57 percent less likely to have feelings of burnout if they can use their personal strengths on the job.
 Take a few moments to identify your talents, then try to engage those at work.

 2. Prioritize Your Tasks